privet-kitty/dufy/README.md

     * (ql:register-local-projects)
     * (ql:quickload :clcl)

-The path of the local projects is holded in `ql:*local-project-directories*`
+The path of the local projects is holded in `ql:*local-project-directories*`.

 If you'd like to use ASDF without quicklisp, you should put the CLCL directory to an appropriate location and do `(asdf:load-system :clcl)`.